zendframework/zend-expressive-authorization-acl/docs/book/v1/intro.md

 Through the specification and use of an ACL, an application may control how roles are granted access to resources.
-For instance, in a web application a *resource* can be a page, a portion of a view, a route, etc. A *role* can be, for instance, a user's role of a registered users or a client identity of a web API call.
+For instance, in a web application a *resource* can be a page, a portion of a view, a route, etc. A *role* can vary based on the context in which the request is made: it could be the client identity sent with an API request; whether the users is an _anonymous guest_ or a _registered user_ of the site; etc.

 ## Configure an ACL system

-You can configure your ACL using a configuration file, as follows:
+You can provide your ACL definitions using a configuration file, as follows:

 ```php
 // config/autoload/authorization.local.php